mariam222-cypro/Twitter_Data_Pipeline/README.md

 Install the necessary dependencies.
 This project uses PySpark, Hive, and Hadoop.
 Make sure you have them installed and configured on your system.
 Clone the repository to your local machine.
 Create a Twitter developer account and obtain the necessary credentials to access the Twitter API.
-Update the config.py file with your Twitter API credentials and other relevant settings.
+Update the get_tweets.py file with your Twitter API credentials and other relevant settings.
-Run the shell script coordinator to execute the pipeline.
+Run the pipeline_coordinator.sh script coordinator to execute the pipeline.

 ## Contributing